sergpapa/GuiltySheep/README.md

 # **Testing**

-Please follow this [link](./TESTING.md) to learn more about testing CineCritic.
+Please follow this [link](./TESTING.md) to learn more about testing Guilty Sheep.

 [Back to top](<#contents>)